 The first Google Fiber hut began construction in July of 2016.
-These are the network hubs of fiber-optic cable and distribution for the high speed internet provider.
 That was several months and many complaints ago.

-Mayor Ivy Taylor says it was seeing them plotted out in a South Side neighborhood that made her question the placements of the network.
+Mayor Ivy Taylor said seeing them plotted out in a south side neighborhood made her question the placements of the network.

-"When I went out to the lot on the South Side - a vacant lot between two homes — and I saw the mass and scale of it in comparison to the houses nearby, it just led to a lot of questions," Taylor says.
+"When I went out to the lot on the south side — a vacant lot between two homes — and I saw the mass and scale of it in comparison to the houses nearby, it just led to a lot of questions," Taylor said.

 Initially, Google proposed 40 hut sites.
 The city asked for fewer huts to minimize disruption, and they settled on 17 after Google re-engineered and increased the capacity of each hut.